 Klaas Breur travel grants

-Every year, NVRB makes a number of travel grants available from the Klaas Breur Fund.
-Young investigators, PhD students and Postdocs who are employed at a Dutch College, University or Research Institute, and who are also a member of the NVRB or willing to become one, can receive a travel grant to participate in a conference with a clear focus on radiobiology.
-The grants will be awarded to researchers who submit an abstract for a presentation at any meeting (co)organized by NVRB.
+Every year, the NVRB awards a number of travel grants available from the Klaas Breur Fund during the scientific meetings to young researchers.
+The travel grant can be used to participate in a conference, course or research visit with a clear focus on radiobiology.
+The grants will be awarded to researchers who submit an abstract for a (poster) presentation at any meeting (co)organized by NVRB.
 The abstracts will be judged by the NVRB board members on (scientific) quality of the presented research and abstract.

 Once the grant is awarded

-Acknowledgement of the NVRB contribution (e.g. “Supported by the Dutch Society for Radiation Biology”) and/or the NVRB logo under the abstract / poster / acknowledgements in the PowerPoint presentation will be appreciated.
-NVRB may also request a short report from the congress for which the grant is requested.
+Acknowledgement of the NVRB contribution (“Supported by the Dutch Society for Radiobiology”) and/or the NVRB logo under the abstract / poster / acknowledgements in the PowerPoint presentation will be appreciated.
+NVRB also requests a short report from the congress for which the grant is requested and this will be posted on the website.

 Prof. Klaas Breur